AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 #### "Flat" Correlation mapping

-To run the `MapMyCell` Correlation Mapping algorithm (i.e. mapping onto a tree with only one taxonomic level; no bootstrapping), run the above code with
+To run the `MapMyCells` Correlation Mapping algorithm (i.e. mapping onto a tree with only one taxonomic level; no bootstrapping), run the above code with
 ```
 --flatten true